Nakedness and colonialism: West Africa

-In the 19th century, dressing Africans in European clothes to cover their nakedness was the first step in converting them to Christianity.
-Photographs of naked Indigenous peoples began circulating in Europe without a clear distinction between those created as commercial curiosities (or erotica) and those claiming to be scientific, or ethnographic images.
-Given the state of photography, it is unclear which images were posed, rather than being representative of everyday attire.
 George Basden, a missionary and ethnographer who lived with the Igbo people of Nigeria published two volumes of photographs in the 1920s and 1930s.
 The book described images of unclothed but elaborately decorated Igbo women as indicating their high status as eligible brides who would not have thought of themselves as naked.
 Igbo men were also dressed to indicate their status, but young men with no status were often entirely naked while laboring in fields.
 Igbo infants and boys were generally naked, while girls wore minimal adornments.

 Ethnographic research with members of the Anaang people of Nigeria was welcomed in 1950-51, when elders of the tribe wanted their history and culture recorded due to the threat of Westernization.
 There were many who remembered the arrival of the first white people in 1901.
-People of all ages and gender openly talked of sexual beliefs and behavior.
+People of all ages and genders openly talked of sexual beliefs and behavior.
 Such talks were in keeping with the Anaang's own customs of passing on cultural traditions.
-Before colonization, all children were naked until puberty, after which young men wore only a loincloth and women wore a small cloth until marriage.
+Before colonization, all children were naked until puberty, after which young men wore only a loincloth, and women wore a small cloth until marriage.
 Girls wore beads around their waists and ankles.
 Adult clothing for both sexes was a cloth that reached from the waist to the ground.
 The cloth is long enough to cover women's breasts, but this is not done while working.
 Having no shame in the body, both sexes openly bathed nude.
 Brides dance nude at their wedding, prior to being given their first adult clothing.
 The western researchers saw the bridal dance as sexual, but the members of the tribe said it was not.
 Norms of sexual behavior were strict, premarital intercourse being frowned upon and adultery being a crime, although polygyny is practiced.

-With the independence of Ghana from English rule in 1957, the first Prime Minister Kwame Nkrumah and his political party began a program that sought to eliminate undesirable practices including female genital mutilation, human trafficking, prostitution, and nudity.
-Nudity was practiced by the Frafra, Dagarti, Kokomba, Builsa, Kassena and Lobi peoples in the Northern and Upper Regions of the country.
+With the independence of Ghana from English rule in 1957, the first Prime Minister Kwame Nkrumah and his political party began a program that sought to eliminate undesirable practices, including female genital mutilation, human trafficking, prostitution, and nudity.
+Nudity was practiced by the Frafra, Dagarti, Kokomba, Builsa, Kassena, and Lobi peoples in the Northern and Upper Regions of the country.
 Although the stated opposition to nudity was its association with harmful practices, its prevalence as a tradition was seen as detrimental to Ghana's reputation in the world and economic development, nakedness being associated with primitive backwardness.
-However anti-nudity efforts also promoted the equal status of women.
-Some traditional practices remain, the Sefwi people of Ghana performing a ritual, "Bo Me Truo" that includes dancing, singing and drama by nude women to avert disaster and promote fertility.
+However, anti-nudity efforts also promoted the equal status of women.
+Some traditional practices remain, the Sefwi people of Ghana performing a ritual, "Bo Me Truo" that includes dancing, singing, and drama by nude women to avert disaster and promote fertility.